Pistonite/vmsetup/src/tool/ninja.md

 # Ninja
-Ninja is a fast build system that requires an external configurator script
+Ninja is a fast build system that requires an external configurator script.
+It is needed on some platforms for building the tools.

 ## Install
 - Windows